bidulgi69/spring-mysql-multiTenants/README.md

           master_log_pos=157;

   6. Some variables are from...<br>
-     - The value of "MASTER_HOST" can be found<br> by inquiring about the docker network to which the current containers belong.
+     - The value of `MASTER_HOST` can be found<br> by inquiring about the docker network to which the current containers belong.

             docker inspect f997b87515bb(network name) | jq
             [